sparkney/danceguide/index.md

 ## WebSocket

-We are working on an implementation of WebSocket in Dance that will allow the server to push updates the client.
+We are working on an implementation of WebSocket in Dance, that will allow the server to push updates the client.
 Eventually, there will be a simple chat example here.